DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Abstract

 \section{Abstract}

-Self-training (ST) has prospered again in language understanding by augmenting the fine-tuning of pre-trained language models when labeled data is insufficient.
+Self-training (ST) has prospered again in language understanding by augmenting the fine-tuning of big pre-trained models when labeled data is insufficient.
 However, it remains challenging to incorporate ST into attribute-controllable language generation.
-Augmented by only self-generated pseudo text, generation models over-emphasize exploitation of the previously learned space, suffering from a constrained generalization boundary.
-We revisit ST and propose a novel method, DuNST to alleviate this problem.
-DuNST jointly models text generation and classification with a shared Variational AutoEncoder and corrupts the generated pseudo text by two kinds of flexible noise to disturb the space.
-In this way, our model could construct and utilize both pseudo text from given labels and pseudo labels from available unlabeled text, which are gradually refined during the ST process.
-We theoretically demonstrate that DuNST can be regarded as enhancing exploration towards the potential real text space, providing a guarantee of improved performance.
-Experiments on three controllable generation tasks show that DuNST could significantly boost control accuracy while maintaining comparable generation fluency and diversity against several strong baselines.
+Augmented only by self-generated pseudo text, generation models \emph{over-exploit} the previously learned text space and \emph{fail to explore} a larger one, suffering from a restricted generalization boundary and limited controllability.
+In this work, we propose DuNST, a novel ST framework to tackle these problems.
+DuNST jointly models text generation and classification as a dual process and further perturbs and escapes from the collapsed space by adding two kinds of flexible noise.
+In this way, our model could construct and utilize both pseudo text generated from given labels and pseudo labels predicted from available unlabeled text, which are gradually refined during the ST phase.
+Theoretically, we show that DuNST can be viewed as enhancing the exploration of the potentially larger real text space while maintaining exploitation, guaranteeing improved performance.
+Experiments on three controllable generation tasks show that DuNST significantly boosts control accuracy with comparable generation fluency and diversity against several strong baselines.